 POLICY REGARDING MEDICATIONS

 All medications taken within the past year must be disclosed in confidence to Prajna O’Hara during the registration process.
 Failure to do so will put you and your health at risk.
 In general, one should not be taking any other substances or medications, including herbal medicines, when taking Ayahuasca or dieting other medicinal plants, both for your safety and to not interfere with the efficacy of the plants or their energies.
 All prescription medications, certain supplements, and illegal drugs should be ceased at least 2 to 8 weeks prior to drinking Ayahuasca depending on the specific type of medication or supplement.
 Synthetic hormones taken for hypothyroidism are an exception.
 You may continue to take your hypothyroid medication during your course of ayahuasca, but are still required to inform Prajna O’Hara that you are taking the medication.
 Many over the counter medications, such as antihistamines, require only 48 hours of non-use prior to Ayahuasca, although we still recommend ceasing them 2 weeks in advance.
 Specific medications, such as MAOIs and SSRIs, pose substantial health complications in conjunction with Ayahuasca and therefore require a longer cessation period.
 Please consult the comprehensive list below for detailed descriptions of specific medications and the recommended cessation period.
 And remember, always consult your doctor when ceasing any prescription medication.
 Some medications have moderate to serious withdrawal effects, so added time might be necessary to safely ween yourself off your medication(s).
-When consulting your doctor, please inform him that you will be taking a reversible MAOI.
+When consulting your doctor, please inform him or her that you will be taking a reversible MAOI.

 MONOAMINE OXIDASE INHIBITORS (MAOIS): CEASE 4 to 6 WEEKS PRIOR